yepher/livekit_info/WhatChanged_1.0.md

 with:

-`from livekit.agents.voice import VoiceAgent, SomeClass`
+`from livekit.agents.voice import AgentSession, SomeClass`

 Check the updated `livekit-agents/livekit/agents/__init__.py` for the new export list.   ￼